AdaCore/spark2014/docs/ug/introduction.rst

 The remainder of this document is structured as follows:

+* :ref:`Identifying SPARK Code` describes the various means to identify the part of the program in |SPARK| that should be analyzed.
 * :ref:`introduction to spark` provides an overview of the |SPARK|
   language.
 * :ref:`spark tutorial` gives an introduction